resbaz/resbaz2021/brisbane/about.md

 # How can I get involved

 If you would like to get involved in Research Bazaar 2021, let us know!

-[Get Involved Here!](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform)
+You may want to run a class or workshop, do a talk, chair a panel discussion, offer a social activity, run a stall, or even sponsor some or all of the event.
+You may simply want to get on a mailing list to hear more as our plans for ResBaz 2021 firm up.
+Whatever you want to do, you can let us know through [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).
+We look forward to hearing from you.